About the Home Office

-- Office for Security and Counter Terrorism, which works with other departments and agencies to ensure an effective and coordinated response to the threat of terrorism;
+- Office for Security and Counter Terrorism works with other Departments and agencies to ensure an effective and coordinated response to the threat of terrorism;

-- Serious and Organised Crime Group, which works with the National Crime Agency, police, other departments, agencies and partner organisations to tackle serious and organised crime.
+- Serious and Organised Crime Group works with the National Crime Agency, police, other Departments, agencies and partner organisations to tackle serious and organised crime.

-- Border, Immigration and Citizenship Policy and Strategy Group, which delivers our overall policy approach to tackling migration and border issues;
+- Border, Immigration and Citizenship Policy and Strategy Group delivers our overall policy approach to tackling migration and border issues;

 - Border Force is responsible for securing the UK border and controlling migration at 138 ports and airports across the UK and overseas;

-- A high-volume UK Visas and Immigration Command that makes high-quality decisions about who comes here, with a culture of customer satisfaction for business people and visitors who want to come here legally;
+- UK Visas and Immigration makes high-quality decisions about who comes here, with a culture of customer satisfaction for business people and visitors who want to come here legally;

-- An Immigration Enforcement Command that enforces the law against those who break our immigration laws;
+- Immigration Enforcement enforces the law against those who break our immigration laws;

 - Her Majesty’s Passport Office is responsible for issuing UK passports and for overseeing the system of civil registration in England and Wales;